 Statistics say that 54% of high school students are Caucasian compared to 1980 when they were 79%, now there are 17% African American students when in 1980 they were 11%, Hispanic students now make up 21% when before they were 6.3%.
 Before there were 1.3 of Asian Pacific/Islander students now there is 5%.

-More diversity means that children can be enriched with different cultures and perspectives and grow up to be more fair and tolerant.
+More diversity means that children can be enriched with different cultures and perspectives and grow up to be fairer and more tolerant.
 According to Vox, teen pregnancy has reduced considerably too.
 In 1991 27.5% of students smoked, in 2016 only 10.8% do.
 Teens get less pregnant by 63%.
 In 1991, 6.2% of teens gave birth in 2015 it was 2.5%.
 The use of a condom in 1991 was 46.2% and in 2016, it was 59.6%.
 All in all, statistics are pointing towards more favorable conditions.

 Teens Embrace Diverse Cultures